-Stowe Recreation Path
+The Stowe Recreation Path

-The idea for the Stowe Recreation Path had its genesis way back in 1964, but it wasn't until 1981 that the internationally-acclaimed Stowe Recreation Path finally made its debut.
-The Recreation Path began originally as a 2.7 mile path meandering along the West Branch River and expanded to 5.3 miles long in 1989.
-The Stowe Recreation Path is free for use by all and remains a perennial favorite among visitors and area residents alike.
+The idea for the Stowe Recreation Path had its genesis way back in 1964, but it wasn't until 1981 that our internationally-acclaimed Rec Path finally made its debut.
+It began originally as a 2.7 mile path meandering along the West Branch River, and expanded to 5.5 miles long in 1989.
+For more information, click here.

 Due to the traffic on the Mountain Road, in 1964 the Stowe Better Business Association voted in favor of creating a "walking path" but the decision went no further than that business meeting.
 In 1977, a kind and generous woman named Claire Lintilhac, who lived at the end of the Mountain Road, commissioned the Vermont Highway Department to design a bike route.
 The completed plans sat idle until 1981 when the Long Range Planning Committee (a group formed under the Stowe Area Association) requested that Bike Path Coordinator be hired for two years at the salary of $5000 for each year.
 Anne Lusk was hired and started work with no land and no money for construction.
 Working with volunteer committees and property owners, new plans were prepared, funds raised, designs formulated, articles written, permits received, land acquired, bids opened and construction supervised.
 By 1984, 2.7 miles of path had been built on 27 donated easements with $300,000 raised for construction.
 Three years later, the townspeople voted to approve funding for a path extension, and when the Town Moderator "asked if anyone had any thing to say against extending the path, the audience laughed."